anandbharadwaj9794/OYO-HOTELS-Analysis-Using-Web-Scraping-And-Performed-EDA/README.md

 # OYO-HOTELS-Analysis-Using-Web-Scraping-And-Performed-EDA
 End-to-end OYO Hotel Analysis.
 Features a custom web scraper (BeautifulSoup/Requests) and an in-depth EDA identifying correlations between hotel costs and guest ratings across major Indian cities.
 Tools: Python, Pandas, Seaborn, and Matplotlib
+End-to-end analysis of the Indian hospitality market using OYO data.
+Includes custom web scraping scripts, data preprocessing, and Univariate/Bivariate/Multivariate analysis to identify trends in hotel quality and costs.
+Built with Python, Pandas, Matplotlib, and Seaborn to help visualize regional pricing and service standards.